dewitt4/Cloud-Custodain/docs/source/azure/configuration/helmtutorial.rst

 3. Create a Service Principal
 -----------------------------

-This service principal will be used as the identity for the container host.
-You could also use an existing service principal.
+This Service Principal will be used as the identity for the container host.
+You could also use an existing Service Principal.
 Remember to save the password to use as the client secret.

 .. code-block:: bash

     az ad sp create-for-rbac --name c7n-helm

-This service principal will need the proper permissions to interact with the storage account and any other azure resources that the Azure Container Host interacts with.
+This Service Principal will need the proper permissions to interact with the storage account and any other azure resources that the Azure Container Host interacts with.
 This includes the resources that policies will run against.